-As we transition into fall, we encourage you and your students to think about this last tradition and how it connects to our environment.
+As we transition into fall, we encourage you to think about this last tradition and how it connects to our environment.
 Learning about and eating seasonal foods is a great way to make a positive impact on air quality!
 Why?
 Because off-season foods often travel really far to get to us, costing more in gas and releasing more air pollutants.
 One term for this distance food travels is food miles.
 For more information about food miles, click here.

 For some great apple lessons covering science, writing, social studies, and more, check out these ideas from the University of Illinois.